 - Heart rate watch with chest strap

-- NEW Chester Step Test Software (V1)
+- Chester Step Test Software (V1)

 - Chester Test Resource Manual and data sheets

 Step test boxes are available in the following heights 30cm (12″), 25cm (10″), 20cm (8″) and 15cm (6″).
 Here is a guide to help you decide which size you are likely to need:

 - 12″ (30cm) Step – is generally suitable for those under 40 years of age who take regular physical exercise and are used to moderately vigorous exertion.

 - 10″ (25cm) Step – is generally suitable for those over 40 years of age who take regular physical exercise and are used to moderately vigorous exertion.

 - 8” (20cm) Step – is generally suitable for those under 40 years of age who take little or no regular physical exercise and for those under-40’s who are moderately overweight.

 - 6” (15cm) Step – is generally suitable for those over 40 years of age who take little or no regular physical exercise and for those over-40’s who are moderately overweight.

 NB.
 For testing the over-60’s, the lower step heights of 20cm or 15cm are best suited.